frabbit/scuts-slides/slides/slide320.md

 #### Return type polymorphism.

-or the api has to be changed
+Or the api has to be changed

 ```haxe
 class CreateApi {